 Our differences were obvious, though we did not speak of them.
-The sands of North Africa had clutched at him
+The sands of North Africa had clutched at

 and almost taken him.
 Off a mountain in Korea I had come with my feet nearly frozen.
-Under skin they often
+Under skin they

-felt like graceless pieces of marble, thinking they might have been blown off the same quarry where unknown
+felt like graceless pieces of marble, thinking they might have been blown off the same quarry where

 sculptors had once farmed torsos.